ciphrd/audio-visualization-starter/README.md

 The whole file is not displayed here, because it would be useless to list all the settings, they are already commented. **However, I want you to understand how this config works.** First, you can see the config for the peakDetection algorithm, then the multibandPeakDetection algorithm, and a **returns** option with a list of booleans.
 Because in some situations you don't need all the multiband informations, or even the peak history...etc, this is where you can disable them.
 If you're not looking for crictical optimisations, leave the file as it is.
 But if you want to save CPU usage, you want to think about which information you need and which you don't.

 *What happens if I ask for multibandPeak but I have disabled the algorithm with the boolean just above ?* This is why a checkConfig flag exists in the global settings.
-Il will look at this config file and check if it's valid.
+It will look at this config file and check if it's valid.
 If it's not, it prints an error to the console.
 Then you'll see.

 **More settings might be added in the future**, so if those file do not look the same as they are here, it only means I didn't update this part.
 But the logic will remain the same, and settings will be commented as they actually are.